StauceLukas/Dodo/DoDo/Readme.md

 Most important tasks:
 - Learn basic foundation about .NET MAUI - how it is working, UI creation and manipulation, working with different platforms.
 - Create initial design using FIGMA tool: layouts for desktop and mobile versions.
-- Create system design diagram: how objects of this app will
+- Create system design diagram.

 #### Phase 1:
 - Create basic application layout.